ricardokleinklein/ricardokleinklein.github.io/_posts/2017-08-28-fashion-mnist.md

 author: Ricardo Faúndez-Carrasco
 ---

 Many Deep Learning-oriented libraries have been released in the last years, up to the point of having literally too many frameworks to work with: *Caffe*, *Theano*, *Tensorflow* and *Pytorch* among others.
-I've worked mostly with the last two, but I shall constrain myself to *Pytorch* in this post to solve a classification task released few days ago: the [fashion-MNIST dataset](https://github.com/zalandoresearch/fashion-mnist/blob/master/README.md) (find the original paper introducing it [here](https://arxiv.org/abs/1708.07747v1?utm_campaign=Artificial%2BIntelligence%2Band%2BDeep%2BLearning%2BWeekly&utm_medium=email&utm_source=Artificial_Intelligence_and_Deep_Learning_Weekly_28)).
+I've worked mostly with the last two, but I shall constrain myself to *Pytorch* in this post to solve a classification task released few days ago: the [fashion-MNIST dataset](https://github.com/zalandoresearch/fashion-mnist/blob/master/README.md) (a published paper is also available, explaining the dataset in detail [^1]).
 The aim of this post is to run a series of experiments on pattern classification using neural networks, studying along the way the importance of the number of layers or how the number of neurons in the hidden layers affects the performance of the net.
 In the end, we seek to compare the accuracy of our classifiers with respect to the official results already published.

 # What the data are

 So far, in any AI-related problem the first task is to understand the data that will feed the learning system.
 Otherwise, we might well be missing relevant features of the input data that as a rule lead to a better performance of the overall system.

-In this post I shall work on the recently released (August $$28^{th}$$, $$2017$$) [**Fashion-MNIST dataset**](https://github.com/zalandoresearch/fashion-mnist): a set of images where each one is a $$28$$x$$28$$-pixels grayscale picture of a given piece of clothing from [Zalando](https://jobs.zalando.com/tech/)'s article images, resembling the well-known original [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
+In this post I shall work on the recently released (August $$28^{th}$$, $$2017$$) [**Fashion-MNIST dataset**](https://github.com/zalandoresearch/fashion-mnist): a set of images where each one is a $$28$$x$$28$$-pixels grayscale picture of a given piece of clothing from [Zalando](https://jobs.zalando.com/tech/)'s article images, resembling the well-known original [MNIST dataset](http://yann.lecun.com/exdb/mnist/) [^2].
 Let's take a look at some of these images.

 ![fashion-mnist samples view](/images/fashion-MNIST/fashion-mnist-sprite.png)